FREE Shipping on orders over $899

 Varicose Veins: Causes, Prevention and Treatments

-Varicose veins, also known as varicose veins, are dilated and twisted veins that appear mainly in the legs and can cause cosmetic discomfort and uncomfortable symptoms.
-These veins develop due to malfunctioning valves within the veins, which hinders the proper flow of blood and leads to blood pooling.
-In this article, we will explore the causes behind the appearance of varicose veins and how they can be prevented and treated.
+Varicose veins, also known as varicose veins, are dilated and twisted veins that appear primarily in the legs and can cause cosmetic discomfort and uncomfortable symptoms.
+These veins develop due to malfunctioning valves within the veins, which impedes proper blood flow and leads to blood pooling.
+In this article, we'll explore the causes behind the appearance of varicose veins and how they can be prevented and treated.

 Causes of varicose veins:

-1. Genetics: Genetic predisposition plays an important role in the appearance of varicose veins.
-If you have immediate family members who suffer from them, you are more likely to develop them as well.
+1. Genetics: Genetic predisposition plays an important role in the development of varicose veins.
+If you have close relatives who suffer from them, you're more likely to develop them as well.

-2. Age: As we age, veins and their valves tend to weaken, which increases the risk of varicose veins.
+2. Age: As we age, veins and their valves tend to weaken, increasing the risk of varicose veins.

 4. Pregnancy: During pregnancy, increased pressure on the veins in the pelvis and legs, along with hormonal changes, can contribute to the development of varicose veins.

-5. Obesity: Excess weight puts additional pressure on the veins, which can hinder blood flow and increase the likelihood of developing varicose veins.
+5. Obesity: Excess weight puts additional pressure on the veins, which can impair blood flow and increase the likelihood of developing varicose veins.

-6. Sedentary lifestyle: Sitting or standing for long periods of time can hinder blood flow and contribute to the development of varicose veins.
+6. Sedentary lifestyle: Sitting or standing for long periods of time can impair blood flow and contribute to the development of varicose veins.

 What are the symptoms and how to recognize varicose veins:

 Varicose veins are prominent and may appear as a grid of red or blue lines on various parts of the legs and other parts of the body.
-You must keep in mind that this is the first study of venous insufficiency.
-The main symptoms reported are always local and are the following:
+You should keep in mind that this is the first study of venous insufficiency.
+The main symptoms reported are always local and include the following:

 • itch